Google

 Total $136.23

-As far as construction goes we put in an estimated 10 hours over a two week period.
+As far as construction goes we put in an estimated

 We decided to construct our basic box out of medium density fiberboard (MDF).
 MDF is an inexpensive wood product normally used for trim & shelving work in houses.
 It is very durable and paints up like a champ.